-A water heater leaking can be seen as a small, harmless nuisances but it can quickly turn into a serious and expensive problem if not taken care of.
-Water heaters and boilers are usually stored in areas where they are rarely seen such as basements, garages or utility closets, and it is easy to miss signs of leaking until it is too late.
-What starts off as a couple drops pooling on the ground can turn into water damage on the walls, floors and ceilings and even cause flooding that can be quite costly to your home or business.
-In severe cases, a faulty water heater can even burst causing immediate water damage and even potential harm to anyone nearby.
+A leaking water heater can seem like a small, harmless nuisance, but it can quickly turn into a serious and expensive problem if not promptly fixed by a professional restoration company.
+Water heaters and boilers are usually stored in areas where they are rarely seen, such as basements, garages or utility closets.
+Because of their hidden locations, it’s often easy to miss signs of a leak until it is too late.
+What starts off as a couple drops of water pooling on the ground can turn into water damage on the walls, floors, and ceilings — it can even cause substantial flooding.
+In severe cases, a faulty water heater can burst, causing immediate water damage and potential harm to anyone nearby.

 Over time, sediment can collect at the bottom of a tank and start to eat at the tank’s inner lining, which leads to rust and holes.

-In the case of a water heater burst, the entire tank will also need to be replaced.
-Bursts tend to occur when the tank’s thermostat is working improperly.
+In the case of a water heater burst, the entire tank will need to be replaced.
+Bursts tend to occur when the tank’s thermostat works improperly.
 A faulty thermostat will not be able to accurately detect how hot the water is getting, bringing it to a boil.
 Boiling water will cause steam to accumulate inside the tank until enough pressure causes it to explode.
 Because of this, it is important to have regular checkups and maintenance of your water heater.
 If you find water accumulating around or near your water heater follow these steps:

 Locally owned and operated in Gainesville, FL, Maven Construction Group is a licensed general contractor, Angie’s List Certified Contractor, and is accredited and A-rated by the Better Business Bureau.
 Maven has delivered the best damage restoration and reconstruction services in North Florida for more than 15 years.Certified General Contractor Lic # CGC1519003 Certified Mold Remediation Lic # MRSR2344